JackKelly/light-speed-io/design.md

 ## Priorities

-Jack's priority is to build an MVP that's sufficient for loading sharded Zarrs from a local SSD using Linux io_uring.
-Benchmark this against existing Zarr implementations.
-Test in a machine learning pipeline.
+Jack's main hypothesis is that it _should_ be possible to train large machine learning (ML) models _directly_ from multi-dimensional data (e.g. many timesteps of satellite imagery) stored on disk as Zarr arrays, instead of having to prepare ML training batches ahead of time.
+These ML models require random crops to be selected from multi-dimensional datasets, at several gigabytes per second.
+(See [Jack's blog post](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr) for more details.)

+(And, even more ambitiously, LSIO may allow us to train directly from the _original data_ stored in, for example, GRIB files).

+The ultimate test is: Can LSIO enable us to train ML models directly from Zarr? (whilst ensuring that the GPU is constantly at near 100% utilization).
+So, Jack's priority will be to implement just enough of LSIO to enable us to test this hypothesis empirically: and that means implementing just one IO backend (io_uring for local files), to start with.

-If this proves to provide a significant speed-up, then Jack will focus on implementing reading from cloud storage buckets, possibly using io_uring for async network IO.
+If this provides a significant speed-up, then Jack will focus on implementing reading from Google Cloud Storage buckets, maybe using io_uring for async network IO.

+If this does not provide a speed-up, then - to be frank - LSIO will probably be abandoned!

 ## Design